How Apple Built An iPhone Camera That Makes Everyone A Professional Photographer

 The company's ubiquitous "Shot on iPhone" advertising campaign, a series of iPhone-shot Time magazine covers, and the professional photographers using the iPhone as they would a Canon or Leica already bear witness to what it can accomplish.
 And the debut of the updated dual lens camera systems in the iPhone 8 Plus and the iPhone X seems likely to reiterate it.
 While in beta, Portrait Lighting generally works well — miraculously well in some instances.
 My lone disappointment with it was failing to pull off a “Girl With a Pearl Earring”-style Stage Light portrait of my dopey dog Fergus.
 Turns out, portrait mode is designed for people.

 Fashion and art photographer Kevin Lu (@sweatengine on Instagram) says he's been legitimately impressed by it, despite the occasional glitch.
 "It really opens the door to a lot of possibilities for me," he observes.
+And to be clear, there are sometimes glitches — after all, Apple is rolling portrait lighting out as a beta.
+But when it works — and in my limited experience it did so frequently — the results are often wonderful.

 What Apple's doing is using its software to light a photo as a lighting person might and, more broadly, taking away the complexity of how the fancy cameras you’d typically need to do that stuff work.